1. Home

 Medicaid Funding for U.S. Territories - U.S. territories must be allowed to participate in the Medicaid program on the same terms as states.
 Differences in Medicaid financing, including a statutory cap and match rate, have contributed to broader fiscal and health system challenges for the territories.

-Social Determinants of Health – Recognizing and addressing the role of social determinants of health (SDOH) is an essential part of combating health care disparities and inequities among patients.
-The CAP believes that the collection, access, distribution, and utilization of SDOH data can help to reduce health disparities among patients and improve medical decision-making, health outcomes for patients, and public health.
+Social Determinants of Health - Recognizing and addressing the role of social determinants of health (SDOH) is an essential part of combating health care disparities and inequities among patients.
+The collection, access, distribution, and utilization of SDOH data can help to reduce health disparities among patients and improve medical decision-making, health outcomes for patients, and public health.
 As experts of diagnostic testing and stewards of laboratory data, pathologists are uniquely positioned to both identify and develop plans to mitigate health disparities in their communities.

 Health Equity and Accountability Act

 Rep. Robin Kelly (D-Ill) reintroduced The Health Equity and Accountability Act (HEAA) in the U.S. House on April 26, 2022.
 Since 2003, HEAA has been introduced by the Congressional Tri-Caucus, comprised of the Congressional Asian Pacific American Caucus, the Congressional Black Caucus, and the Congressional Hispanic Caucus.
-Rep. Robin Kelly (D-Ill) is leading the legislation this year in her capacity as CBC’s Health Braintrust Chair.
+The CAP has participated in updating HEAA since 2022 in partnership with congressional staff and stakeholders.
+CAP statement on the introduction of the HEAA

 CAP-Backed Provisions of HEAA